 Travelling during the COVID-19 pandemic requires organisation and understanding.
 It is important that you read-up on the rules put in place to help keep yourself and others safe.

-Travel insurance expert Rachel Thomas highlights what hopeful travellers need to consider before planning a trip and how the rules and restrictions impact travel insurance.
+Travel insurance expert, Rachel Thomas highlights what travellers need to consider before planning a trip and how the rules and restrictions impact travel insurance.

 Getting Organised and Following Government Advice